MatteoBroccoli/SkinToSSTNet/README.md

 def undo_scaling(data, min, max):
     return data*(max - min) + min
 ```
-and then add the corresponding (subskin or SST) mean value.
+and then add the corresponding (subskin or SST) mean value to obtain the full field.